-W what made you want to join/found a Kansas City juggling club?
+What made you want to join a Kansas City juggling club?

 I have been part of this group since the beginning.
 When I was in college, I had a great time with my juggling club.
 They were like family and there was always an adventure to be had.
 When I moved to Kansas City with my wife, there was not an active juggling group… so we started one.

 Most weeks we have between 20 and 60 jugglers at our meetup.
 Sometimes it is as high as 70 or 80.
 Our annual festival brings in 200-300+ and our Facebook page has more than 700 members.

 We meet Wednesday nights from 6 to 8.
 Kansas City Young Audiences has generously donated space to us for many years.
 Starting in the new year we now meet in their new location at 3732 Main St.

 What do you do at meetings/events?

 What do you love about the group?
 What makes it unique?

 This is a group of adventurers, artists, street performers, musicians and life-long learners.
 Super positive and supportive atmosphere, full of people pushing themselves to learn something new and challenging.